EarthScope/ispaq/README.md

 data for the reported start and end time.
 [Documentation](http://service.iris.edu/mustang/metrics/docs/1/desc/percent_availability/)

 > _NOTE:_ percent_availability will only be calculated for target-days that have metadata.
 If metadata is available but no data can be retrieved, then it will be marked as percent_availability=0.
 In this case, the quality code associated with that target cannot be determined from the data itself and must be inferred.
-ISPAQ will currently mark data from `IRIS` (fdsnws) as quality "M" and data from all other sources as "D".
+ISPAQ will currently mark data from `EarthScope` (fdsnws) as quality "M" and data from all other sources as "D".
 We are aware that this may not be able to capture the complexity of possible quality codes and will work on improving the logic in a future release.

 * **polarity_check**:
 The signed cross-correlation peak value based on the cross-correlation of two neighboring station channels in